 3D Printing Service

 NOTE: The Kenan Science Library Makerspace is closed for in-person use or consultations.
 To submit a 3D Printing request, use this online form.
-Our printing service will not be available December 12th-January 3rd.
-All requests submitted near or after December 11th will be printed in the New Year.
 Please email us with other questions and/or concerns.

 The Makerspace@Kenan Science Library offers a free 3D printing service to UNC-Chapel Hill affiliates.
 To have us print a 3D file for you on any of our available 3D printers, email us to schedule an in-person appointment: email@example.com.